Pope cancels trip to Congo and South Sudan due to bad knee

 “At the request of his doctors, and in order not to jeopardize the results of the therapy that he is undergoing for his knee, the Holy Father has been forced to postpone, with regret, his Apostolic Journey to the Democratic Republic of Congo and to South Sudan,” the Vatican said in a statement.

-Francis has used a wheelchair for about a month due to strained ligaments in his right knee that have made walking and standing difficult and painful.
-He also has received injections, kept the knee as immobile as possible and walked with a cane or the help of an aide, when necessary.
+Francis has been using a wheelchair for a month due to strained ligaments in his right knee that have made walking and standing difficult and painful.
+He has refused so far to get surgery, and has instead received injections, kept the knee as immobile as possible and walked with a cane or the help of an aide.

-As recently as this week, however, plans were proceeding for the trip to the two African countries, with the Vatican releasing the names of accredited journalists who were due to fly on the papal plane.

 The pope has told friends he doesn’t want to undergo knee surgery, reportedly because of his reaction to anesthesia when he had 33 centimeters (13 inches) of his large intestine removed in July 2021.